Photo by T photography/Shutterstock

 When you’re beach-bound in the Caribbean and the rum is calling, you’d better know what you’re getting into.
 Perhaps more than any other spirit, rum can be difficult to understand thanks to the undefined or unenforced classifications sprinkled across the labels.
-Consider this your entry-level guide to enjoying Caribbean rum and finding the styles and bottles that suit you best, whether you’re looking for something worth sipping or the perfect match for a cocktail.
+Consider this your entry-level guide to enjoying Caribbean rum and finding the styles and bottles that suit you best, whether you’re looking for something to sip on, neat, or the perfect match for a cocktail.

-Does one island reign supreme in the world of rum?
-That depends entirely on what type of rum you like to drink—or on which beach you happen to be.
+Does one Caribbean island reign supreme in the world of rum?
+That depends entirely on what type of rum you like to drink.
 While each brand has its own style and flavor, there are also general styles that particular islands have developed over the centuries.
-Here are a few of the heavy hitters you should become familiar with as you hop from island to island.
+Here are a few of the heavy hitters you should become familiar with while exploring different Caribbean rums.

 Puerto Rican rum is known for its light and smooth profile, most typically the result of multiple distillations on column stills.
 The result is a clean spirit at near-neutral strengths—95 percent alcohol by volume (ABV) or higher—which are typical in vodka production.